kunalpaliwal13/Mini-ML-Projects/README.md

 ## 6. Loan Approval Prediction
 Predict whether a person will be aproved of a loan based on various features using *Support Vector Classifier*

+## 7. Cat vs Dog Classification
+Predicting whether a given image is either cat or dog using CNN.